Initializing...

 Dried hydrangea heads, collected from my neighbour’s garden.

-They weren’t posed or preserved — just placed under LED white light and witnessed.
+They weren’t posed or preserved — they were placed under LED white light and observed.
 Already brittle.
 Already collapsing.
 Already speaking in a language of filigree and fracture.
 These are ordinary, domestic remnants — once vivid, now skeletal.
 But up close, in macro, they bloom again into alien constellations.

 Each image began as a RAW file — uncompressed, uncorrected, unfiltered.
 That matters.
 Post-production was done in Lightroom and Photoshop, using only a single, hand-crafted preset.
 One aesthetic logic.
 One recursive theme.